Bronny James expected to begin splitting time between Lakers, G League team after trip

-LOS ANGELES (AP) — Bronny James is expected to begin splitting time between the Lakers and the team's G League affiliate, even though coach JJ Reddick said those plans could change.
+LOS ANGELES (AP) — Bronny James is expected to begin splitting time between the Lakers and the team's G League affiliate, even though coach JJ Redick said those plans could change.

 ESPN reported Friday that James will be going between the two teams after the Lakers complete a five-game trip Nov.
 6. The South Bay Lakers begin their G League season on Nov.
 9 against the Salt Lake City Stars.